 bunny.net

 With their Origin Shield feature, when CDN nodes have a cache miss (meaning the content an end user wants isn’t at the node closest to them), the network directs the request to another node versus the origin.
-They offer Perma-Cache where you can permanently store your files at the edge for a 100% cache hit rate.
+They offer Perma-Cache, which allows you to permanently store your files at the edge for a 100% cache hit rate.
 They also recently introduced request coalescing, where requests by different users for the same file are combined into one request.
 Request coalescing works well for streaming content or large objects.

 AWS CloudFront

 AWS CloudFront uses caching to reduce the load of requests to your origin store.
 When a user visits your website, AWS CloudFront directs them to the closest edge cache so they can view content without any wait.
-You can configure AWS CloudFront’s cache settings using the backend interface.
+You can configure AWS CloudFront’s like TTL (time-to-live), via the backend interface or through API integrations, giving flexibility for both static and dynamic content.

 Our Take